robinhood/faust/docs/userguide/application.rst

 .. seealso::

-    - The :ref:`tasks-web-views` section in the :ref:`tasks-guide` guide -- to
+    - The :ref:`tasks-web-views` section in the :ref:`guide-tasks` guide -- to
       learn more about defining views.

 ``app.main()`` -- Start the :program:`faust` command-line program.